 - Keto Diarrhea: How Long Does It Last

 - Among the many benefits of keto diet, it may cause some side-effects like keto diarrhea.

 - While on keto diet, sudden change in dietary habit may cause loose stools initially and momentary diarrhea is completely customary.

 - If keto diarrhea does not heal over a weeks time, we should stop the keto diet immediately.

 Keto Diarrhea: Prologue

-Remember, momentary diarrhea is completely customary in keto diet in most of the times.
+Remember, momentary diarrhea is completely customary in keto diet most of the time.
 So, there is nothing serious to worry about as a few steps will help us overcome that.

 Potential Causes That Lead To Keto Diarrhea

 It is not true that all people who adopt the keto diet go through this keto flu symptom.
 Some people do not experience keto diarrhea while reaching ketosis state.
 As we are aware, keto diet is a low carb diet.
 Therefore, due to lack of fiber in the foods some people experience constipation.
 Whereas, experts point finger to excessive fat intake and artificial sweeteners & sugar alcohol and deem them as the main culprits behind keto diarrhea while on keto.